mounirlamouri/htmlmediaelement-remoteplayback/use-cases.md

 # Use Cases and Requirements

+The primary goal of this API is to be able to create a UI to start remote playback even when using custom controls and disable default remote playback UI in case of remote playback is handled another way (eg. Presentation API or a button outside of the default controls).
+Thus, the use cases and requirements' inputs are the proprietary API and the browser UIs, the MVP being to be able to match them all.

 ## Proprietary APIs

 Safari for iOS has some proprietary APIs in order to allow remote playback on AirPlay.